abonzini/ODLBoardGame/Rulebook/Rulebook.md

 <img src="./../CardResources/CardImagesFull/3.png" width="150">

-Buildings are similar to units, as they are entities that appear in the board when their respective card is played.
+Buildings are similar to units, as they are entities that are placed in a tile when their respective card is played.
-Buildings need to be **constructed** by a unit.
+However, to play a building, it'll need to be **constructed** by a unit.
-For this purpose they contain a blueprint, which specifies in where it can be built.
+Moreover, buildings contain contain a blueprint, which specifies in which tiles the building can be constructed.
-When a building's lane is chosen, it is built in the first available tile.

 <img src="./../CardResources/CardBlueprintsFull/3.png" width="200"><img src="./../CardResources/CardImagesFull/3.png" width="150">